ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 be preferred as a section label if it posesses the nearest common ancestor among all concepts in the concept stack.
 A concept is preferable as a section label if it is "closer" to those in the concept stack than all other candidates.
-Here the distance metric is the number of hops between the two concept nodes in the concept graph.
+Here the distance metric is the shortest path between the two concept nodes in the concept graph.

 The concept ambiguity resolution process proceeds as follows.
 Let L be a list of concepts and let S be the concept stack.
 For each concept C in stack S,